-Analyzing data on the impacts of the COVID-19 pandemic on the early care and education system and child outcomes in Hartford, Connecticut.
+Analyzing data on the impact of the COVID-19 pandemic on young children and the systems that serve them in Hartford, Connecticut.

 After more than 100 years of housing discrimination and redlining policies, Hartford, Connecticut, remains a racially segregated city with a high concentration of Black and Latino households.
 A long history of community disinvestment has led to concentrated poverty and constrained educational and economic opportunities for its residents.
 This situation was exacerbated by the COVID-19 pandemic, which strained many community support systems including the early care and education (ECE) system.
 Ensuring that all families have access to high-quality ECE programming and early intervention services will help promote equity in children’s school readiness and their lifelong employment, earnings, and health outcomes.